 Water Infrastructure Improvements for the Nation Act, 2016 (P.L.
 114-322).

-Roles and Responsibilities of Reclamation and SITES JPA
+Roles and Responsibilities of Reclamation and Sites JPA

 Executive Steering Committee: Each Party to this MOU will assign an executive-leadership-level representative to participate on the Executive Steering Committee for the duration of the Project.
 Members on the committee will provide both program and project leadership, address issues affecting study progress, and identify and strategize resolution of evolving issues or conditions.
 This committee will meet on an as needed basis.